 DR. MATT KANAAN | DUKE MEDICINE TRAINED

+Tennis + Pickleball elbow, or lateral epicondylitis, is a painful condition of the elbow caused by overuse.
+Not surprisingly, playing tennis or other racquet sports can cause this condition.
+However, several other sports and activities can also put you at risk.
 Tennis elbow is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
 The forearm muscles and tendons become damaged from overuse — repeating the same motions again and again.
 This leads to pain and tenderness on the outside of the elbow.

 Wake Nonsurgical Ortho is Triangle’s first private practice solely dedicated to Nonsurgical orthopedics.
-Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients receive access to non-surgical treatments for tennis elbow.
+Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients receive access to non-surgical treatments for tennis or golfers elbow.
 Dr. Kanaan will take the time to answer any questions you may have so that he can determine the best treatment option for you.
 For more information, contact our orthopedic clinic in Raleigh at (919) 719-2270 and schedule an appointment today!

 Anatomy